JedWatson/react-select/.changeset/allow-event-bubbling-for-all-controls.md

 'react-select': patch
 ---

-Use internal flag to prevent duplicate event handler for clicking select.
+Use defaultPrevented to skip duplicate event handler for clicking select.